 How can you tell that your vitreous may have detached?
 By a sudden increase in floaters — those small, typically harmless shapes that drift across your field of vision as you move your eyes.

 “Vitreous detachments are pretty common,” says professor of ophthalmology at Cleveland Clinic Lerner College of Medicine Rishi P. Singh, MD.
 “When you see these new floaters, it’s best to have them evaluated and, specifically, to have a dilated eye examination performed by an ophthalmologist.”

-The vitreous, a gel-like substance, accounts for 80 percent of the volume of your eye.
+The vitreous, a gel-like substance, accounts for 80% of the volume of your eye.
 It fills the interior of your eye and helps to preserve its round shape, as well as allows for light to pass through to your retina.

-Tiny collagen fibers secure the vitreous to its base near the front of the eye.
-They also secure it to the optic nerve and the retina in back of the eye.
+Tiny collagen fibers secure the vitreous to its base near the front of your eye.
+They also secure it to your optic nerve and retina in the back of your eye.

-But, over time, the collagen fibers degrade, and the vitreous gradually liquefies.
-This destabilizes the gel, and the vitreous contracts, moving forward in the eye and separating from the retina.
+But, over time, the collagen fibers degrade, or wear down, and the vitreous gradually liquefies.
+This makes the gel unstable, and the vitreous contracts, moving forward in the eye and separating from your retina.

-When this happens, you see new floaters (caused by stringy strands in the vitreous casting shadows on the retina).
+When this happens, you see new floaters — caused by stringy strands in the vitreous that are casting shadows on your retina.
 Often, they’re accompanied by flashes of light — usually in your peripheral vision — and especially visible in the dark.

-The flashes and floaters generally subside within one to three months, and 85 percent of those with posterior vitreous detachment experience no further problems.
+The flashes and floaters generally subside within one to three months, and 85% of people with posterior vitreous detachment experience no further problems.

 Usually, as the vitreous shrinks, the collagen fibers connecting it to the retina break off, and no harm is done.

-Occasionally, however, the fibers don’t break off easily and tug at the retina instead.
-If they pull hard enough, the tension can detach the retina or tear it.
+Occasionally, however, the fibers don’t break off easily and tug at your retina instead.
+If they pull hard enough, the tension can detach your retina or tear it.
 Both conditions can cause vision loss and require immediate treatment.